NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Medusa.md

 abilities_mid:
   - name: ""
   - name: "Biting Snakes"
-    desc: "`pf2:r`  **Trigger** A creature ends its turn adjacent to the medusa.\n**Effect** The medusa makes a snake fangs Strike against the creature."
+    desc: "`pf2:r`  **Trigger** A creature ends its turn adjacent to the medusa.\n* * *\n\n**Effect** The medusa makes a snake fangs Strike against the creature."

   - name: "Petrifying Gaze"
     desc: " (arcane,aura,visual) 30 feet.
 When a creature ends its turn in the aura, it must attempt a DC 25 Fortitude check save.
-If the creature fails, it becomes [[Conditions/Slowed 1|Slowed 1]] for 1 minute.
+If the creature fails, it becomes [[Conditions/Slowed|Slowed 1]] for 1 minute.
 The medusa can deactivate or activate this aura by using a single action, which has the concentrate trait."

 attacks:
   - name: ""